Jeyana/EcoDilemmaAdvisor/README.md

 <img src="https://raw.githubusercontent.com/Jeyana/EcoDilemmaAdvisor/main/images/blogpost/app_screenshot.png" alt="App screenshot" width="300"/>

 We used **Kivy** and **KivyMD** frameworks to develop the graphical user interface (GUI) for Android and iOS.
 Kivy is an open-source Python framework for developing mobile apps and other multitouch application software with a natural user interface (NUI).
 To create a more attractive GUI, KivyMD was used.
-KivyMD applies the concept of Material Design (developed by Google, https://material.io/design/introduction) to provide widgets that can be used with Kivy.
+KivyMD applies the concept of Material Design ([developed by Google](https://material.io/design/introduction)) to provide widgets that can be used with Kivy.
 KivyMD framework is similar to Kivy but has a more attractive GUI.
 In short, you can say that KivyMD depends on Kivy.

 Operating with Kivy or KivyMD is relatively straightforward, and we recommend using it for developing simple mobile applications in Python.
 There's a wide variety of buttons and icons to choose from.
-To add an icon, you can search for possible icons in https://materialdesignicons.com/; then you can copy the icon identifier and include it in your Python code.
+To add an icon, you can [search for possible icons](https://materialdesignicons.com/); then you can copy the icon identifier and include it in your Python code.

 ## Conclusion

 In the end, we had three main puzzle pieces: a high-fidelity prototype, answers to dozens of eco dilemmas (Chicken, pork or beef?
 Tea or coffee? etc.), and a skeleton of the app written in Python.
 None of the team members had experience as a frontend developer, so we didn't manage to create a perfect mobile app in two months, but we put together a decent proof of concept.

 We did not expect the eco dilemmas to be that complicated and tough to answer.
 Looking for answers is very interesting, though, and we encourage everyone to do it — it might be depressing sometimes, but it gives you plenty of dinner table conversation topics.
-There are a lot of good sources online to satisfy your curiosity: Milieucentraal (in Dutch), Climate change food calculator, or this book on the carbon footprint of everything, to name a few.
+There are a lot of good sources online to satisfy your curiosity: [Milieucentraal](http://www.milieucentraal.nl) (in Dutch), [Climate change food calculator](https://www.bbc.com/news/science-environment-46459714), or this [book](https://g.co/kgs/fHrmMp) on the carbon footprint of everything, to name a few.

 We strongly believe the EcoDilemmaAdvisor app would be a valuable addition to every smartphone as the environmental crisis is everyone's problem, and this app is a tool to find solutions.
 The next steps in developing this project would include defining and researching dilemmas for other categories such as household and transport and incorporating machine learning into the app.
 Hopefully, this app will have a future.